Internationalizing Flutter apps

 -

-anywhere in your app:appBar: AppBar( // The [AppBar] title text should update its message // according to the system locale of the target platform. // Switching between English and Spanish locales should // cause this text to update. title: Text(AppLocalizations.of(context)!.helloWorld), ),
+Now you can use AppLocalizationsanywhere in your app:appBar: AppBar( // The [AppBar] title text should update its message // according to the system locale of the target platform. // Switching between English and Spanish locales should // cause this text to update. title: Text(AppLocalizations.of(context)!.helloWorld), ),This code generates a Text widget that displays “Hello World!” if the target device’s locale is set to English, and “¡Hola Mundo!” if the target device’s locale is set to Spanish.
+In the arbfiles, the key of each entry is used as the method name of the getter, while the value of that entry contains the localized message.

 To see a sample Flutter app using this tool, please see